-The Foundation Fund was established in 1984 as an amalgamation of a number of College funds.
+The Foundation Fund was established in 1984 as an amalgamation of a number of the RANZCP funds.

-The asset revaluation reserve was created in 2005 and further increased in the 2009, 2013, and each year from 2015 to 2020 financial years as a result of the revaluations of the RANZCP's land and buildings.
+The asset revaluation reserve was created in 2005 and further increased in the 2009, 2013, and each year from 2015 to 2021 financial years as a result of the revaluations of the RANZCP's land and buildings.